eBPF

 Contrast this with the

-, used to add logging, tracing, security and service mesh functionality into K8s, here instrumentation is run as an 'injectable' container into each application pod. -
+sidecar model, used to add logging, tracing, security and service mesh functionality into K8s, here instrumentation is run as an 'injectable' container into each application pod. -

 Downsides of the sidecar approach